Abdullah527382/website/eloquentJS/chp8/notes_chp8.md

 Exceptions are a way to make it possible for code that runs into a problem to _raise/throw_ an exception (can be any value).
 Raising one kinda resembles a super charged return from function, it jumps all the way down to the first call that started the current execution (unwinding the stack).

-The power of exceptions likes in the fact that you can set "obstacles" along the stack to _catch_ the exception (as it is zooming down), once youv'e caught this, you may do something to address the problem and then continue to run the program.
+The power of exceptions likes in the fact that you can set "obstacles" along the stack to _catch_ the exception (as it is zooming down), once you've caught this, you may do something to address the problem and then continue to run the program.

 ```js
 function promptDirection(question) {